Evidence-based actions for psychological competencies and demands

 Additional actions and resources

-Putting psychological competencies and demands on the agenda provides you with materials to support a team discussion on approaches to psychological competencies and demands as well as materials to support policy review and development.
+Putting psychological competencies and demands on the agenda – materials to support a team discussion on approaches to psychological competencies and demands, and policy review and development.

 Adapted from Guarding Minds at Work™